marcusgia2505/classsExGameInstructions/docs/010_Basics.rst

 Continuous games are not yet implemented in classEx.
 This will be done in the near future.

-Unstructured Bargaining
+- Unstructured Bargaining

 Continuous games are games in which the sequence of decisions is not determined.
 Participants are allocated to different roles and matched into pairs.
 However, there are no rules as to who may make an offer in which stage.
-In contrast to [[Alternating Offer Bargaining]], bargaining is unstructured here.
+In contrast to Alternating Offer Bargaining, bargaining is unstructured here.
 Both participants can make offers at all times.
 Participants can always accept an offer or make a different offer.

-A buyer [[File: role1.PNG]] is willing to pay a certain amount for a good, ranging between 0€ and 100€.
-The number is determined randomly and is only known to the buyer [[File: role1.PNG]] but not the seller [[File: role2.PNG]].
-The seller [[File: role2.PNG]] faces costs for the production of the good which also lie between 0€ and 100€, are determined randomly and are only known to the seller.
+A buyer is willing to pay a certain amount for a good, ranging between 0€ and 100€.
+The number is determined randomly and is only known to the buyer but not the seller.
+The seller faces costs for the production of the good which also lie between 0€ and 100€, are determined randomly and are only known to the seller.
 Buyers and sellers are matched to one another randomly.
-The buyer [[File: role1.PNG]] can make an offer to buy the good for a price that must not be above his willingness to pay.
-At the same time, the seller [[File: role2.PNG]] can make an offer that cannot be lower than his production costs.
+The buyer can make an offer to buy the good for a price that must not be above his willingness to pay.
+At the same time, the seller can make an offer that cannot be lower than his production costs.
 If an offer is accepted, the game ends.
 An offer is updated by issuing a new offer.
 If players have not reached an agreement after two minutes, the game ends and both receive 0€.
-In case of an agreement, the buyer [[File: role1.PNG]] receives the difference between his willingness to pay and the price.
-The seller [[File: role2.PNG]], analogously, receives the difference between his production costs and the price.
+In case of an agreement, the buyer receives the difference between his willingness to pay and the price.
+The seller, analogously, receives the difference between his production costs and the price.

 The lecturer is provided with graphical results in a scatter plot.
-The abscissa depicts the buyers' willingness to pay and the ordinate displays the costs of the sellers.
-An '''x''' indicates that an agreement was reached.
-An '''o''' shows that no agreement was reached.
+The abscissa depicts the buyer's willingness to pay and the ordinate displays the costs of the sellers.
+An **x** indicates that an agreement was reached.
+An **o** shows that no agreement was reached.
 Here, one can see efficiency losses that result from strategic offers.

-Dutch Auction
+- Dutch Auction

-The dutch auction is a variation of the [[Common Value Auction]].
-For the description of the game, please see [[Common Value Auction]].
+The dutch auction is a variation of the Common Value Auction.
+For the description of the game, please see Common Value Auction.

 The difference between the American and the Dutch auction is that in the case of a Dutch auction, the bank pays an equilibrium interest rate for all bids and not the interest rate it offered for each bid.

-Double Auction
+- Double Auction

 Often, markets are characterised by the fact that sellers and buyers can make public offers instead of negotiating bilaterally.
 In one of the first experimental studies on this, Vernon Smith (Journal of Political Economy 1962) showed that prices quickly converge to a level that is predicted for competition and income maximisation.
 Further studies have exhibited that competition crowds out other factors such as the desire to obtain a monopoly rent or the aim to achieve an equal split of the revenue between buyers and sellers.

 A double auction is marked by an environment in which buyers and sellers can make public offers.
-Hence, a buyer [[File: role1.PNG]] can offer to buy a product for a certain price and this offer is then displayed in a list to all participants.
-Sellers [[File: role2.PNG]] can either accept the offer or also make an offer which is displayed in the list.
+Hence, a buyer can offer to buy a product for a certain price and this offer is then displayed in a list to all participants.
+Sellers can either accept the offer or also make an offer which is displayed in the list.